benemon/eap-external-amq-example/README.md

 17:13:19,310 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-1 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 2
 17:13:19,310 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-0 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 1
 ```

+* You can also open up the AMQ management console (the URL is in it's startup message), log in with the `eapUser/eapUser` credentials we assigned to the broker earlier, and open up the local dashboard view.

+* Navigate to the HELLOWORLDMDBQueue address, and you should see the correct number of messaging entries - the exact number will depend on how many times you refreshed the web page.